 We’ve all been there, sitting in our local coffee shop with our book in hand, when suddenly you read something so enlightening, so unexpected that you choke a little on your double mocha frap.
 Maybe you stop to ponder for a minute that undeniable piece of wisdom, wisdom which flies in the frap-lathered face of an idea — or many — which you held so dear.
 This is a moment of epiphanic change, and it feels fantastic.

 These are the moments with the power to change lives, and that right there is the highest value in reading.
-Sadly we all know that these moments are few and far between, so we here at Lifehack have compiled a list of the top 10 greatest psychology books which can change your life.
-Lets see how many you have read!
+Sadly we all know that these moments are few and far between, so here at Lifehack we have compiled a list of the top 10 greatest psychology books which can change your life:

 1. The Happiness Hypothesis by Jonathan Heidt